ditto-lab/ditto-book/src/vouchers.md

 - The larger position's value.
 - The time at which the smaller position was opened.
 - The time at which the voucher was issued.
-- If the clone was at the head of the auction que at time of voucher issue.

 These variables should be helpful for any party interested in constructing incentives on top of Ditto.